-LED Color Status Description Power Green Lit Off Power is supplied.
-No Power.
+LED Color Status Description

+On Power is supplied.

+Power Green Flash Starting up.

+Off No Power.

 Wireless Activity Green Flash Off Antenna is transmitting or receiving data.
 Antenna is not transmitting or receiving data.

 LAN Link/Activity Green On Flash Off A valid link is established.
 It is transmitting or receiving data.
 No link is established.